 Instead of scientists and engineers, appropriate technology solutions require tinkerers, craftsmen, and technicians.
 As a result, appropriate technology is inappropriate in creating quality jobs for science and engineering graduates.
 On the other hand, the mainstream industrial economy creates quality jobs for them.
 It demands the flow of scientific knowledge and the flow of ideas for making their outputs increasingly better and cheaper.
 Hence, the focus should be on engaging science and engineering graduates to create ideas and effectively and efficiently implement them with engineering to create economic value.

 The apparent impression that appropriate technology is appropriate for developing countries appears to be misleading.
 This approach of harnessing technology for development is highly inappropriate.
 This is a thesis of taking developing countries back to the preindustrial age.
 The more prudent approach should be on creating the pathway for creating the flow of ideas and transferring them into economic value.
 In certain cases, appropriate technology solutions could be an intermediary step–at best.
-Instead of making labor-intensive for turning industrial solutions energy efficient, we should figure out alternatives.
+Instead of making it labor-intensive for turning industrial solutions energy efficient, we should figure out alternatives.
 One of the ways could be to engage a growing number of science and engineering graduates in redesigning industrial products with ideas for requiring less labor and energy.

 In a nutshell, the underlying thesis of appropriate technology runs the risk of blocking developing countries’ progression.
 Instead of creating economic value out of the flow of ideas, it keeps increasing dependence on labor and natural resources.
-Therefore, it’s fair to so that appropriate technology is inappropriate for uplifting developing countries—let alone opening endless frontier of growth.
+Therefore, it’s fair to say that appropriate technology is inappropriate for uplifting developing countries—let alone opening an endless frontier of growth.